The music world's best-kept secret.

 ………...…[4:00pm – 12:00am | Friday – Sunday]

-Urban Cowboy is the most recent addition to this article, as well as the East Nashville nightlife scene.
-It hasn't been around long, but it already feels like I've been waiting for a bar like Urban Cowboy my whole life.
+Urban Cowboy's reputation is a little bit larger than life.
+Like many of the establishments on this list, it hasn't been around long, but Urban Cowboy casts a uniquely strong aura on the community that surrounds it.
+I think that, to a certain extent, we all feel like we've been waiting for a bar like Urban Cowboy our whole lives.
 But Urban Cowboy isn't just a bar—it had actually been operating solely as a bed and breakfast for quite some time before opening up their Public House in the lot sitting directly adjacent.
 This B&B operated in a gorgeous victorian-style home in the heart of Lockeland Springs, caddy-corner from Lockeland Table (which you can read about in the restaurant guide).
 Indeed, it's hard to drive by this house without slowing down to get a good look at it.
 But this is about the bar—let's get back on track...

 Address: 1200 Villa Pl., #103 Nashville, TN 37212